Kelechi-Okorie/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 8-cwd_state - Saves the result of ls -al to the file ls_cwd_content File 9-duplicate_last_line - Duplicates the last line of the file iacta File 10-no_more_js - Script that deletes all js files present in the current folder File 11-directories - counts the number of directories and subdirectories in the current directory
+File 8-cwd_state - Saves the result of ls -al to the file ls_cwd_content File 9-duplicate_last_line - Duplicates the last line of the file iacta File 10-no_more_js - Script that deletes all js files present in the current folder File 11-directories - Counts the number of directories and subdirectories in the current directory File 12-newest_files - Displays a list of the 10 newest files in the current dirctory, sorted from the newest to the oldest